Money Saver: swim sale up to 75% off

-ST. LOUIS — Make a big splash with this deal during the swimwear clearance sale going on right now until 6 p.m.
-Online for a limited time, shop up to 75 percent off the retail price of swim gear.
+ST. LOUIS — Make a big splash with this deal during the swimwear clearance sale going on right now at 6 p.m. online for a limited time, shop up to 75 percent off the retail price of swim gear.
 There are deals for men, women, and kids.
 Brand names like Polo, Kate Spade, Tommy Bahama, and more are all marked down.

 You’ll discover one- and two-piece suits, swim trunks, cover-ups, and more.
 Spend $100 to get free shipping.
 For more information, head to the money saver, because saving dollars just makes sense.